Edward Jones is a brokerage firm you’ve likely heard of over the years as it passes a century in age.

 An Edward Jones Flex Funds account is a cash management account that earns interest on your uninvested balance.

 There is no annual fee and you can write up to 120 checks per year free of charge.
 This account is insured up to $1.5 million leveraging multiple banks’ $250,000 FDIC deposit insurance using the “Bank Sweep Program.”

 With a Flex Funds account, you can set short-term savings goals for yourself and easily track your progress toward them.
 Your financial advisor can go through the details about how to strategize saving and investing with this account, but you have a lot of options and flexibility overall with a product like this.

 Account Set-Up and Management

 Edward Jones allows you to make quick and easy deposits into your account(s) and transfer funds electronically.
 You can enroll in online bill pay and link a direct deposit to one or more of your savings or investment accounts.
-Mobile check deposit is another feature included on the Edward Jones native apps for both Google Play and App Store.
-Though poorly rated, the apps are comprehensive and functional.
+Mobile check deposit is another feature included on the Edward Jones native apps for both Google Play and App Store, where they score an impressive 4.8 out of 5 on both platforms.

 Edward Jones is a more than satisfactory brokerage firm and its brokered certificates of deposit are offering some competitive yields on short-term and mid-range CDs.

 Still have questions about the brokered CDs offered by Edward Jones?
 See what other consumers are asking around the web along with our responses below.

 Why are Edward Jones CD Rates so High?

 Edward Jones is able to offer higher CD rates than most banks and credit unions because they purchase CDs in bulk from a number of different institutions.
 This allows them to secure higher CD rates than they could as an individual purchasing one CD from one institution.